severb/flowy/docs/tutorial/tutorial.rst

 options can be specified here as well).
 Activities can also be registered manually with the :meth:`~flowy.client.ActivityClient.register` method.

+.. seealso:: For a full list of options that can be specified when registering an activity using the decorator, or manually, please see :meth:`flowy.client.ActivityClient.register`.

 Defining the activity
 ~~~~~~~~~~~~~~~~~~~~~